New-Mom Kitchen Checklist: Do You Have All These Ready?

-Eating vegetables during confinement speeds up your recovery by ensuring you get all the essential nutrients you need.
+On top of knowing the best fruits to eat during confinement, eating vegetables for confinement can also help speed up your recovery by ensuring you get all the essential nutrients you need.
 That being said, you should avoid certain vegetables like bitter gourd and cucumber that are “cold” in nature.
 Here is a list of vegetables that you can safely consume.

 Broccoli is rich with vitamin K that is essential in blood clotting, and regulating blood calcium levels.
 Among all its other benefits, the high levels of vitamin C in broccoli particularly helps with building collagen, which helps wounds to heal.
 Moreover, the high fiber in broccoli helps to promote digestion and lower cholesterol level.

 Spinach is high in carotenoids, which your body can turn into vitamin A to enhance your immune system, bone health and eye health.
 Another notable mineral in spinach is folic acid, which is crucial for cellular function and tissue growth among pregnant moms.